Library: Policy

 (b) When an attorney represents the defaulting party and the attorney does not appear on the hearing day, CSS staff continues the hearing and attempts to contact the attorney's office.
 After a continuance and no contact is made, the state's attorney requests the ALJ decide whether to grant further continuances or grant a default order.

-(c) When the defaulting party calls before the ALJ signs and files a default order, CSS staff request the ALJ reject the default order and try to enter an order with the parties or continue the case to another hearing date.
+(c) When the defaulting party calls before the ALJ signs and files a default order, CSS staff requests the ALJ reject the default order and try to enter an order with the parties or continue the case to another hearing date.

 4. When a party related to the case provides CSS with a written request to reconsider a default order within 30-calendar days of the order's entry, CSS staff: